Hiking the South Neahkahnie Mountain Trail on the Oregon Coast

 North vs. South Neahkahnie Mountain Trail

-In terms of which Neahkahnie Mountain Trail is more difficult, the answer is easily the North Neahkahnie Trail.
+Now, in terms of which Neahkahnie Mountain trail is better or more difficult, the answer is easy—the North Neahkahnie Trail is more challenging.

 This is because the North Neahkahnie Trail is a bit longer, with a little more than 300 ft.
-(91.4 m) of extra elevation gain, since the trailhead is located lower on the mountain.
+(91 m) of extra elevation gain since the trailhead is located lower on the mountain.
+For this reason, and because there are hardly any additional views when hiking from the North Trailhead, my personal preference leans toward the South Neahkahnie Mountain Trail.
+However, if you prefer a quieter adventure with fewer people on the trail, I recommend choosing the North Neahkahnie Mountain Trail.

 Read My Separate Post: North Neahkahnie Mountain Trail